Yonkai/map-quiz-game-generator/README.md

 1. Start button begins new game
 1. Flashing grey/black = wrong guess
 1. Dark green = correct guess
+1. A correct guess is 1 point, incorrect is -1, max points is total map paths.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).